gstanden/orabuntu-lxc/README.md

 # Orabuntu-LXC Updates

+Begin Update:  January 8, 2018

+Orabuntu-LXC 5.34-beta is out and the latest code is in dev branch.
+To use the software simply use the guidelines near the end of the "anylinux-services.sh" file.
+The use cases are all explained there and which settings to use.
+Orabuntu-LXC can build you a multi-host Docker and LXC container infrastructure spanning multiple hosts in just minutes with full networking between all LXC containers, Docker containers, VM's and physical hosts.
+Good documentation is coming.  user-selectable subnets are coming.

 Begin Update: December 10, 2017

 The Orabuntu-LXC development branch now supports putting your Oracle VirtualBox VM's on the Orabuntu-LXC OpenvSwitch network on the physical host, for both Ubuntu Linux (16.x / 17.x) physical hosts, and Oracle Linux 7 physical hosts.
 This update supercedes Note 1 below from the December 2, 2017 update, and expands this new feature to both Ubuntu Linux server-edition / desktop-edition VMs, and Oracle Linux 7 VMs.
 (Note, only Ubuntu Linux 17.10 VMs and Oracle Linux 7 VMs have been tested so far).